 When it comes to earning miles, they are usually awarded in two ways:

 - Welcome bonus: Also known as a sign-on offer, these promotions award extra miles or points to cardholders who spend a certain amount on purchases within a specific period after opening an account.
-For instance, the CardName awards 75,000 bonus miles to new cardholders after they make $4,000 worth of purchases within three months of account opening.
+For instance, the CardName awards a one-time 75,000 bonus miles to new cardholders after they make $4,000 worth of purchases within three months of account opening.
 This bonus is worth $750 towards travel.

 - Miles or points for purchases: Outside the welcome bonus, airline credit cards also award miles or points for everyday purchases.
 In many cases, these rewards are tiered with more miles awarded for purchases made with the affiliated airline and fewer for other purchases.
 The CardName discontinued, for example, offers two miles per dollar spent on Delta purchases, at restaurants worldwide and at U.S. supermarkets.
 All other eligible purchases earn one mile per dollar spent.
 American Express is a CardRatings advertiser.